srsran/srsRAN_4G_docs/srslte_user_manuals/source/4g/source/srsenb/source/2_enb_getstarted.rst

 e.g.::

     17:52:26.094 [PHY1]  Info  [05788]  PDSCH:    l_crb= 1, harq=0, snr=22.1 dB, CW0: tbs=55, mcs=22, rv=0, crc=OK, it=1, dec_time=  12 us

-The srsENB application supports MAC layer packet captures.
-Packet capture (pcap) files can be viewed using Wireshark (www.wireshark.org).
-MAC layer captures are created by default at /tmp/enb.pcap and are encoded in compact mac-lte-framed form.
-To view in wireshark, edit the preferences of the DLT_USER dissector (add an entry with DLT=147, Payload Protocol=mac-lte-framed).
-For more information, see https://wiki.wireshark.org/MAC-LTE.